-The department encourages students to participate in research projects with faculty members at both Yeshiva College, and, through the Roth Scholar Summer Fellowships, at Yeshiva University Albert Einstein College of Medicine.
 Students interested in a career in chemical engineering may consider the combined engineering program with Columbia University School of Engineering and Applied Science.
-Yeshiva Colleges Chemistry Club is affiliated with the American Chemical Society.
-The club organizes numerous activities for chemistry majors, including seminars, lectures, and field trips to academic and industrial research laboratories.
+The Yeshiva Colleges Chemistry Club is affiliated with the American Chemical Society and organizes numerous activities for chemistry majors, including seminars, lectures, and field trips to academic and industrial research laboratories.

-- Students will be able to understand chemical principles in order to explain the phenomena of the natural world
+- Understand chemical principles in order to explain the phenomena of the natural world.

-- Students will be able to apply experimental techniques and chemical principles to investigate and solve problems
+- Apply experimental techniques and chemical principles to investigate and solve problems.

-- Students will be able to effectively communicate technical and scientific information both orally and in writing
+- Effectively communicate technical and scientific information both verbally and in writing.

-- Students will be able to generate research ideas and design theoretical and experimental methods to test these ideas with faculty guidance
+- Generate research ideas and design theoretical and experimental methods to test these ideas with faculty guidance.